SaviorD22/CoreCraft/README.md

 # CoreCraft Config

-This Github Repo contains the recommended settings for CoreCraft.
+This Github Repository contains the recommended settings for CoreCraft.